BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

 Let us continue where we left of on line 8.

-4. `max_num = num1`: This assigns `num1` to `max_num` which is wrong!
+__Step 4.__ `max_num = num1`: This assigns `num1` to `max_num` which is wrong!

 Eureka!
-We have proven our hypothesis, but to be sure we should continue our forward reasoning to see if this value is also returned.
+We have proven our hypothesis and probably found the defect.
+To be sure we should continue our forward reasoning to see if this value is also returned.

 > __Hypothesis__: Given the incorrect assignment `max_num = num1`, `max_num` is returned from the function.
 >